kamesh98/TextMesseages/README.md

-# TextMesseages
+# TextMessages
-Repositry Contains code to automate the process of sending text messages by supling the number and the text as a argument to the program
+Repositry Contains code to automate the process of sending text messages through python by supling the number and the message as a argument to the program.

 ## Pre-requisites
 * python 2.7